Nathaniel Smith (Australian politician): Political career

 Smith was elected as a member of the New South Wales Legislative Assembly from 2019 to 2023, representing Wollondilly for the Liberal Party.
 He was defeated by independent Judy Hannan at the 2023 New South Wales state election.

 Smith supports the privatisation of Sydney Water and other assets.

 Smith attended Dominic Perrottet's infamous 21st birthday party where Perrottet wore a Nazi uniform.

 At a 2019 anti-abortion rally, Smith said abortion should not be decriminalised.
 Stating "This will not protect women, this should not be going into the health care act, it should remain in the crimes act".

 He has also expressed his views on "political correctness" and the "Marxist brainwashing" of school students.

 In 2025, Smith was selected as the Liberal candidate for the Division of Whitlam at the 2025 Australian federal election.
 The previous candidate, Benjamin Britton, was removed as the candidate after controversial statements concerning the role of women in the ADF he made on podcasts were reported in the press.

+Smith resigned from the Liberal Party in 2026.